Arkyris/blazinwfc/README.md

 ## Comparison

 **Definitions:** This is actually the reason I decided to make this package.
 With WaveFunctionCollapse I still cannot wrap my mind around how the definition works.
 I initially got the above example to work after days of bruteforcing it and when I tried to move to the angled tiles I just couldn't get them to work.
 It also might not be possible with a tile set that is more complex like that.
 I wanted to make BlazingWFC's definition more verbose and eaiser to understand.
-I got lucky and found coding trains video on youtube and modified how his.
+I got lucky and found coding trains video on youtube and modified how his works.

 **Setup:** With BlazinWFC you only have to write your definition import the package and then you can call the collapse method.
 Granted both packages were set up with different purposes but there is no need to set up all the other functions used by WaveFunctionCollapse.
-The tiles array and their rules are also set to the WFC object as soon as you instaniate in by default instead of creating that data structure every time you want to run it, though you can also set this up yourself with the other library.
+The tiles array and their rules are also set to the WFC object as soon as you instaniate it by default instead of creating that data structure every time you want to run it, though you can also set this up yourself with the other library.

 **Rollback:** With BlazinWFC rollback is built in.
 Sometimes collapsing will end in a contradition.
+With the other library you have to handle this yourself and the only option is to start over.
 It is better to rollback to a previously saved state then to start over, especially with bigger maps.
 More complex maps will contradict more often as well.
 The rollback feature also allows for some of the speed gains.
-I was able to forgoe updating all the cells that should be updated every cycle in exchange to having to rollback more often.
+I was able to forego updating all the cells that should be updated every cycle in exchange for having to rollback more often.

 ## Try it out